 $635,000 median home value / $54,514 median household income = 11.6 times

-Without a regular injection of cash from the outside world, all of the cash and jobs will eventually leave a local economy, leaving behind one of those desolate gas station towns that cling to the side of an interstate.
+Without a regular injection of cash from the outside world, all the cash and jobs will eventually leave a local economy, leaving behind one of those desolate gas station towns clinging to the side of an interstate.
 Get your investment dollars as close to the cone as possible.
 An oil field worker is closer to the cone than an oil field worker’s barber.
-The injection of money (cone) created by oil consumption will keep the oil worker employed, but when the general economy gets tight, the oil field worker’s personal spending may not be enough to keep the barber in business.
+The injection of money (cone) created by oil consumption will keep the oil worker employed, but when the general economy gets tight, the oil field worker’s spending may not be enough to keep the barber in business.

-I like investing in lower middle-class, blue collar areas close to manufacturing and distribution centers.
+I like investing in lower-middle-class, blue-collar areas close to manufacturing and distribution centers.
 Manufacturing and distribution centers are somewhat reliable cones.
-The jobs and tenants they attract are fairly stable, semi-skilled and well paid.
+The jobs and tenants they attract are fairly stable, semi-skilled, and well-paid.
 The government has unlimited ability to inject money into specific locations, creating some of the largest cones.
 However, government spending comes and goes at the whims of politicians.
 If you are investing near a large government cone, make sure there are at least four additional cones (baseline industries importing money into a local economy) so when the government cone moves on you won’t be stuck in a decimated housing market.

 I’m sure you can name quite a few single-cone towns where the sole employer is a military base, college, or steel mill and every other job exists to serve the population of that baseline employer.
 The housing values of those ‘one horse’ towns are tied entirely to the success of a single industry which is never a good environment for your real estate investments.